Appointat/Responsive-AI-Clusters-in-Supply-Chain/README.md

 2. **Enhanced Responsiveness to Market Demands**: AI Agents enable warehouses to be more responsive to market changes and consumer demands.
 3. **Facilitation of Predictive Analytics**: AI Agents can predict future trends and demands, allowing for proactive resource planning.

+**Why we choose multi-agent systems**

+Due to time constraints, only four outlets and one central warehouse were set up for this project.
+However, the project can be flexibly extended to more supermarkets and warehouses (hundreds of agents).
+The warehouse and its surrounding supermarkets can be considered as **a cluster**, which can be regional, national, global, etc.

+1. **Within clusters - Powerful decision-making and problem-solving capabilities**: each outlet is an agent, which can independently collect information and make decisions for different events.

+2. **Between clusters - Real-time processing of large amounts of logistics data**: multi-agent systems can real-time handle a large amount of logistics data as well as synchronisation.
+For example, items are transferred from a warehouse in another country and arrive at the outlet via local warehouse transit.
+The amount of data from all the clusters will be huge.

 ![Surface](image/surface.png)

 ![Screenshot](image/screenshot.png)